 Accreditation

-• Choosing the University of Florida for my online public health degree was a game-changer.
-The flexible schedule allowed me to balance work and family, while the engaging faculty provided real-world insights.
-I feel fully prepared to tackle public health challenges confidently. - Maria
+• Maria: Earning my online public health degree from the University of Florida was a game-changer.
+The flexible schedule allowed me to balance work and study, while the expert faculty provided real-world insights that deepened my understanding.
+I feel empowered and ready to make a difference in my community.

 The chart above shows the distribution of the total cost of Online Public Health in Florida in 2024.
 Each bar denotes the number of institutions with total cost of study falling into given interval.